 This section discusses the mechanisms Push-button reset uses to restore software on the PC.

 In addition, Push-button reset restores Windows to an updated state rather than to the factory-preinstalled state.
-All updates installed on the PC (such as Windows 10, version 1809) will be restored.
-Due to this improvement it is not required nor recommended to mark updates as permanent by using the DISM /Cleanup-Image command with the /ResetBase option.
+All updates installed on the PC will be restored.
+Due to this improvement it's not required nor recommended to mark updates as permanent by using the DISM /Cleanup-Image command with the /ResetBase option.

 This approach provides a balance between user experience in terms of the number of updates which need to be reinstalled and the features' effectiveness in addressing update problems.
 It also allows Windows to remove older system files which are no longer needed for runtime use or for recovery, freeing up disk space.

 Language packs that are installed and used by at least one user account are restored.
 This includes languages installed by users.

 Seven days after the Out-of-Box Experience (OOBE), any language packs that haven't yet been used are removed.
 Using Push-button reset features after that will not restore the removed language packs.

 On PCs running single-language editions of Windows, users can't download or install additional language packs, and they cannot use push-button reset features to switch languages if the preinstalled language packs have been removed.

 Drivers are restored in a similar fashion as the OS.
 Instead of restoring them from a recovery image, the drivers that are installed on the PC at the time it's reset are restored as part of Push-button Reset.